ikvk/ecs_pattern/examples/trig/README.rst

 Trig fall - game
 ========================================================================================================================

-This is commercial game, implemented on pygame + ecs_pattern + numpy
+This is a paid game, implemented on pygame + ecs_pattern + numpy

 | Key parts of game logic are cutted (*pass  # todo CUT*).
 | But it code still *useful to learn* how to use ECS with ecs_pattern lib.